ifly6/WA-Authorboards/README.md

 ## Licence ##

 This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+A large number of files herein have been modified from Auralia's source.
+Modification copyright 2021 ifly6.